rberenguel/salta/README.md

   tabs have no valid screenshot.
 I go around this by picking _any_ of the screenshots seen so far and blurring it heavily, so it acts as a placeholder.
 - Although this _can_ be invoked from other extensions (I tried that with [nt](https://www.github.com/rberenguel/nt)), `activeTab` is an annoying permission and will complain about not having been "properly" invoked.
-So, the page with tabs shows kind of empty and you need to press `Cmd-R` (or whatever you have as "refresh") to get it to show.
+So, the page with tabs shows kind of empty, and you need to press `Cmd-R` (or whatever you have as "refresh") to get it to show.
+- I have added a small delay after loading all screenshots and before I run a size normalization across all of them.
+This is hacky.

+## TODO

+- [ ] Clean up a bit the code.
+- [ ] Can I test anything easily?
+- [ ] Add an `X` so I can cross tabs from this view.
+  - [ ] This requires a refactor of all the internal grid construction logic.
+- [ ] I may need pagination if there are _way_ too many tabs open.
+- [ ] Handle multiple (as in separate) windows.
+- [ ] Add some proper event listener instead of the hacky timeout to resize.

 ## Credits